papypom/docs.kntc.be/content/docs/configuration-oidc.yml.md

 - 1193 : STMP server & port
 - 1199 : SMTP username
 - 1208 : Sender name
+- 1386 : Hashed secret created previously
+- 1397 : Portainer domain

 Pro tip : you can jump to a specific line by opening a file with `nano` by using `nano +linenbr filename`.
+Also, to see the line number as you edit, you can do `nano -c`.

 ```yml {style=emacs}